 Prior to receipt of sealed radioactive sources, the RCO should assign the sources to the proper source custodians.
 Immediately upon receipt of sealed radioactive sources, the RCO should be notified.
 The packaging shall be inspected for damage and contamination and radiation monitoring performed in accordance with 10 CFR 835.405.
 Monitoring pursuant to § 835.405(b) is not required for packages transported on a DOE site which have remained under the continuous observation and control of a DOE employee or DOE contractor employee who is knowledgeable of and implements required exposure control measures [10 CFR 835.405(e)].
 Except for gaseous sealed radioactive sources and tritium, a source leak test shall be performed upon receipt of all accountable sealed radioactive sources [10 CFR 835.1202(b)].
 The receipt monitoring and source leak test should be performed by the RCO.
-The source leak test should be notified of the arrival of the sealed radioactive sources to ensure that proper accountability and controls are initiated.
-The source should be placed into storage or into the device in which they will be used.
+The source leak test should be performed in accordance with Section 15.6 of this Guide.
+The source custodian should be notified of the arrival of the sealed radioactive sources to ensure that proper accountability and controls are initiated.
+The sources should be placed into storage or into the device in which they will be used.
 The source custodian's and site's records should be updated to include the new sealed radioactive sources.